stackbit-projects/beige-hickory-19408/src/pages/index.md

           without it.
   - section_id: call-to-action
     type: section_cta
-    title: Build and launch your online business in 24 hours
+    title: Launch your online business in 24 hours
     subtitle: This is an optional description for the call to action block.
     actions:
       - label: Get Started